Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Introduction

-Here we provide that benchmark in the minimal analytically tractable driven AR$(1)$-by-AR$(1)$ setting, where projection-controlled detectability can be worked out exactly.
+Here we provide that benchmark for an analytically tractable driven AR$(1)$-by-AR$(1)$ model and then classify when the associated dark regime does and does not occur.
 We prove a local theorem in the one-pole projection class: the Whittle/Kullback--Leibler divergence from the true spectrum to the best nearby one-pole surrogate satisfies $D_{\mathrm{loc}}(\lambda)=C\lambda^4+O(\lambda^6)$, even though hidden forcing perturbs the observed spectrum at $O(\lambda^2)$.
 The exact coefficient $C$ vanishes as $(a-b)^2$ when the hidden and intrinsic timescales coalesce, yielding a leading population boundary of order $(\log N/N)^{1/4}$.
-The result therefore exposes both the mechanism of delayed visibility and the scale at which that delay becomes operational; the coalescence signature enters explicitly through the closed-form prefactor.
-This is an exact benchmark for a broader organizing principle in reduced inference, not a universal theorem for arbitrary latent-variable models.
-Figures~\ref{fig:mechanism}--\ref{fig:operational} show the mechanism, the exact quartic law, and the associated operational crossover.
+We then show that the dark regime is structurally specific rather than geometrically inevitable: replacing the AR$(1)$ hidden driver by an AR$(2)$ driver preserves the quartic onset but eliminates the coalescence suppression entirely.
+The quartic coefficient remains strictly positive for any non-degenerate AR$(2)$ driver ($z_2\neq 0$), including at single-root coalescence, and interpolates smoothly to the AR$(1)$ limit as the second characteristic root vanishes.
+Together, these results identify the quartic law as a universal feature of the one-pole projection geometry within this class and the dark regime as a structural coincidence that requires the hidden driver's spectrum to have the same pole structure as the null family.
+Figures~\ref{fig:mechanism}--\ref{fig:ar2-sweep} show the mechanism, the exact quartic law, the associated operational crossover, and the AR$(2)$ classification.